tbgoose/DoorOpener/README.md

 ### Docker (Recommended)

-You can build and run DoorOpener locally using Docker:
+You can run DoorOpener using the prebuilt image from GitHub Container Registry (ghcr.io):

 ```bash
 git clone https://github.com/Sloth-on-meth/DoorOpener.git